wdlingit/maccu/README.md

 The `deg` directory contains two files, they are from experiment data of PMID: 20181752.
 The `genelist.txt` file contains simply gene IDs in AGI accessions.
 The `foldchange.txt` file is in tab-delimited format, where the first column is for gene IDs and the second column is for fold-chagne values.
 It is strongly suggested to use fold-change in log scale as the fold-change values because that could be handled easily in Cytoscape.

-Since the experiment is for studying Arabidopsis roots and the initial analysis (of arrays) discovered 187 genes, it is of our interests to figure out potential co-expression modules inside the 187 genes.
+Since the experiment is for studying Arabidopsis roots and the initial analysis (of arrays) discovered 187 genes showed differential expression, it is of our interests to figure out potential co-expression modules inside the 187 genes.
 To do that, we use the database of root samples to infer potential co-expression modules.
 ```
 ubuntu@maccu:~/maccu/example/deg$ /home/ubuntu/maccuWrapper/OneStopWrapper.pl \
                                   -input DEG genelist.txt \